 Can a Cooperative Extension Specialist serve as a Principal Investigator?

 Yes.
 However, a Cooperative Extension Specialist’s participation as a PI is generally limited to cooperative extension, training, or public service projects related to the individual’s official duties.

 Can a Postdoctoral Research Associate or Research Fellow serve as a Principal Investigator?

-Yes, provided that the Postdoctoral Research Associate’s or Research Fellow’s supervisor approves the pursuit and administration of external funding, such funding is consistent with the source of funding supporting the Postdoctoral Research Associate’s or Research Fellow’s salary, and the academic unit is willing to accept responsibility for the Postdoctoral Research Associate’s or Research Fellow’s performance as PI in the sponsored project.
+Yes.
+Unlike the other categories, a Postdoctoral Research Associate or Research Fellow can serve as a PI with only the approval of the Unit Executive Officer, provided the Postdoctoral Research Associate’s or Research Fellow’s supervisor also approves the pursuit and administration of external funding, such funding is consistent with the source of funding supporting the Postdoctoral Research Associate’s or Research Fellow’s salary (in compliance with campus salary minimums), and the academic unit is willing to accept responsibility for the Postdoctoral Research Associate’s or Research Fellow’s performance as PI in the sponsored project.

 Can a newly hired faculty member serve as a Principal Investigator on a proposal in advance of their contract start date?

 Yes, provided that the Board of Trustees has approved the hiring of the new faculty member.
-The new faculty member must follow all applicable campus procedures for proposal submission.
+The new faculty member must follow all applicable campus procedures for proposal submission, including the requisite certifications.

 Can a civil service employee serve as a Principal Investigator?

-Prior to having a civil service employee serve as a Principal Investigator, (a) the Vice Chancellor for Research would need to authorize an exception to the approval process; and (b) if the exception is granted, the applicable unit executive officer would also need to approve the request.
+Prior to having a civil service employee serve as a Principal Investigator, (a) the OVCRI would need to authorize an exception to the approval process; and (b) if the exception is granted, the applicable Unit Executive Officer would also need to approve the request.